cardano2vn/Project-Catalyst/1100006: Accelerate Atala PRISM learning and adoption in Universities/Milestone1/README.md

 - Create a task assignment table.
 - Propose and agree on a regular project meeting schedule.
 **Role**

  **Hoang Van Thong**

  Role: Curriculum Quality Assurance Officer

  Bio: PhD, Lecturer (since 2001) and Dean of Faculty of Information Technology (since 2020), University of Transportation and Communications,

-**Cao Thi Luyen,**
+**Cao Thi Luyen**

  Role: Curriculum Development member

  Bio: Lecturer (since 2001) of the Faculty of Information Technology, University of Transportation and Communications.

 **Nguyen Kim Sao**